 Use the right platform

-With all the B2B eCommerce platforms available, it’s easy to simply choose one that sounds good and get to work.
+With all the B2B eCommerce marketing platforms available, it’s easy to simply choose one that sounds good and get to work.

 But the right platform can make or break your B2B eCommerce store.
 In order to make the right choice, you’ve got to consider exactly what your needs are.
 This includes asking yourself questions like: